-Bullying prevention takes active participation of administrators, counselors, teachers, other district personnel, parents and students along with the community.
-It takes all stakeholders to create a positive school climate where students are respectful to each other.
+As you are already aware from your counselors who support you at the elementary school level, bullying prevention takes active participation of administrators, counselors, teachers, other district personnel, parents and students along with the community.
+It takes all stakeholders to eliminate bullying and promote a positive learning environment.
+Every elementary, middle, and high school has a local school plan that has been written and submitted to the Director of Counseling Services.